tarasowski/aws-big-data/serverless-analytics/005_glue.md

   store
 * AWS Glue supports job bookmarks for S3 source formats of JSON, CSV, Avro, and XML.
 Parquet and ORC are not supported yet.

+### AWS Glue Triggers
+* You decide what triggers an extract, transform and load (ETL) job to run in AWS Glue.
+The triggering condition can be based on a schedule (cron) or on an event.
+You can also run a job on demand.
+* When you create a trigger based on an event, you specify events to watch that cause the trigger to fire, such as when another job succeeded
+* For a conditional trigger based on a job events trigger, you specify a list of jobs that cause a trigger to fire when any or all jobs satisfy the watched job events.
+In turn, when the trigger fires, it starts a run of any dependent jobs

+### AWS Glue Dev Ops
+* Instead of running script / jobs, you can setup development endpoint to query the live data.
+By doing this you can see how your scripts are working.
+* Apache Zeppelin Notebook runs your script on your EMR machines.